dev-academy-programme/orientation---Archived/resources/README.md

 Throughout your career as a web developer or in a related field, you will often find yourself in demanding situations, and at times your resources may be limited.
 This can be quite frustrating.

-The greatest value of Enspiral, after the opportunities to learn soft skills, is the availability of significant and easy-to-find resources.
+The greatest value of EDA, after the opportunities to learn soft skills, is the availability of significant and easy-to-find resources.
 Please don't miss this opportunity to launch your career into the stratosphere.

 The biggest resource available to you is your instructors.
 Throughout Phase 0, *use the Slack channel to get help*.
 You can also message instructors directly if it's not something you want to share with the entire channel.

 ## Resources